|Distance||28 miles (45 km)|

 |Train providers||Thameslink or East Midlands Trains|

 Trains from London to Luton cover the 28 miles (45 km) long trip taking on average 25 min with our travel partners like Thameslink or East Midlands Trains.
 Normally, there are 50 trains operating per day, including direct services available.
-While the average ticket price for this route costs around £9, you can find the cheapest train ticket for as low as £7.
+You can get the cheapest train tickets for this trip for as low as £3, but the average price of train tickets is £8.
 Travellers depart most frequently from London Victoria and arrive in Luton.

 Trains from London to Luton are very frequent and there are several trains that leave every hour.
 On average there are about five trains that depart from either London St Pancras or London Blackfriars station, going to Luton Train Station, per hour, and the wait between trains is usually between 5 and 15min.
 The average duration of a train from London to Luton is about 30min.
 There is only one train that leaves from London Blackfriars, and it is the last train of the day.
 The rest all leave from London St Pancras Station.

 All train services between the city of London and Luton are direct with journey times of just 45 minutes to just under one hour.

 There are about 4 or 5 trains per hour on a normal day, going from London to Luton.
 The trains tend to leave with a 5-to-15-minute wait in between them, so if you miss one train, you will not have to wait too long to catch another.
 The first train of the day leaves from London St Pancras Station at 5:28 a.m. and it arrives at 6:16 a.m., taking 48min to complete the journey.
 It does not require any changes.
 The last train of the day leaves from London Blackfriars Station at 10:59 p.m. and it arrives at 11:57 p.m., taking 58min to complete the journey.
 It does not require any changes either.